Skip to main content

 3. Reinspect animals once they reach their destination:

-• This inspection can be performed by the destination premises owners, staff, or veterinarians.
-Any evidence of NWS must be reported to MDARD immediately by calling 800-292-3939 (daytime) or 517-373-0440 (after-hours).
+• Inspect animals through visual observation during offload at the destination premises.
+This inspection can be performed by the destination premises owners, staff, or veterinarians.
+If NWS is suspected, please call MDARD immediately at 800-292-3939 (daytime) or 517-373-0440 (after-hours) to report.

 • If shipment contains any animals with open wounds noted on the CVI, the current status of those wounds must be reported to MDARD within 24 hours of arrival to MDARD-NWS-Permit@michigan.gov.
+When reporting the status of open wounds, please be sure to include the CVI number.

 • The CVI must include the following statement on NWS: "All animals were inspected and found free of evidence of NWS infestation."